CascadesCarnivoreProject/Carnassial/README.md

 ### Dependencies
-* Visual Studio 2017 or newer is required for development.
+* Visual Studio for development
 * nuget packages as referenced by the solution
-* libjpeg-turbo, which is managed manually as desribed below
+* libjpeg-turbo, which is managed manually as described below

 A nuget package for libjpeg-turbo exists but is not being maintained so the library is comitted to the Carnassial repro.
 To update, download the [libjpeg-turbo](https://libjpeg-turbo.org/) VC and VC64 installers, copy the new bits to Native\libjpeg-turbo\{bin, include, lib}, git add -f them, and update additional dependencies in Native.vcxproj's linker input settings to point to the new .lib.

 Carnassial needs MFC only for the version header of Carnassial.Native.dll.
 Another detail is app.rc must be Unicode as Microsoft's resource compiler does not support UTF-8.
 This is incompatible with git differencing's lack of Unicode support and is undesirable with respect to the de facto convention of using UTF-8 for source files.